Informed Consent is a dynamic, iterative process beginning with subject recruitment and continuing until the research study is closed.

 Main study consent and assent templates

-Informed Consent-Authorization Template - If using this combination template, a separate, standalone HIPAA authorization is not required. (updated 08 Aug 2011)
+NEWLY REVISED!
+Informed Consent-Authorization Template - If using this combined template, a separate, standalone HIPAA authorization is not required. (updated 07 Nov 2013)

-Informed Consent Template - If using this consent template, a separate, standalone HIPAA authorization must be provided to subjects. (posted 08 Aug 2011)
+NEWLY REVISED!
+Informed Consent Template - If using this consent template, a separate, standalone HIPAA authorization must be provided to subjects. (posted 07 Nov 2013)

 Assent Template (updated 27 Jun 2010)